Whatsapp Icon

 Cancer Support Groups

 Joining a cancer support group can provide emotional support and valuable information from others going through similar experiences.
 These groups often feature discussions about handling side effects, managing emotions, and living with cancer.
-Organizations such as the American Cancer Society offer local and online support groups where patients can connect with one another.
+Organizations such as the American Cancer Society offer local and online support groups where patients can connect.

 Counseling Services